Kazuho-Shibuya/Kazuho-Shibuya/README.md

 Hi!
-I'm Kazu from Japan and live in London now
+I'm Kazu from Japan and live in London now.

 [Click here for a CV](https://github.com/Kazuho-Shibuya/curriculum-vitae)